 Another issue likely to receive attention is the number and distribution of earmarks, known as high priority projects, in highway legislation.
 These congressionally earmarked projects have risen in number and in dollar value in each of the last three reauthorization cycles.
 There were almost 3,000 designated high priority projects in the House bill passed last year, with Senate requests for these projects still unknown in number and in cost (the Senate normally adds its projects during Conference).
-The House Transportation and Infrastructure Committee has sent a dear colleague letter to all House Members of the 109th Congress asking that they make their project request known to the Committee early in the session.
+The House Transportation and Infrastructure Committee sent a dear colleague letter to all House Members of the 109th Congress asking that they make their project request known to the Committee in mid-February.

 The Administration has suggested that it would like to revisit the issue of innovative financing and tolls as part of the legislative debate in this session.
 Although the Administration has not released any detailed proposals, it has stated its interest in seeing greater use of these methodologies in the future provision of infrastructure.
-The Administration has stated that it will release a major report stating the case for these changes early in 2005.
+The Administration released a report in January 2005 stating the case for innovative finance.
+It has not, however, turned this information into specific legislative proposals.